-Four specific primer pairs were selected and successfully set up a multiplex PCR reaction to detect four serotypes A, B, E, F with the correct amplification product size as calculated.
-The set up multiplex PCR reaction only took about 1 hour and 30 minutes compared to the previous 3-step multiplex PCR cycle of about 3 hours.
-In addition, the primer pair used in this study has better coverage than the multiplex PCR method established by Lindström [1], and the target gene sequence is shorter, so it takes less time than the FDA standard PCR procedure.
+Four specific primer pairs were selected and successfully used to set up a multiplex PCR reaction to detect four serotypes A, B, E, and F with the correct amplification product sizes as calculated.
+The established multiplex PCR reaction only took about 1 hour and 30 minutes compared to the previous 3-step multiplex PCR cycle of about 3 hours.
+In addition, the primer pairs used in this study had better coverage than the multiplex PCR method established by Lindström [1], and the target fragments were shorter, so it took less time than the FDA standard PCR procedure.
 The currently established procedure still needs further optimization because the detection limit for serotype F is quite high when only 106 copies/reaction can be detected.
-In fact, C. botulinum is one of the bacteria whose A - T ratio in the genome accounts for 70 - 72% [16-18], so primer design is difficult and the amplified target gene segment also has a high A-T ratio ranging from 66 - 72% for each serotype A, B, E, F and has a direct impact on the results.
+In fact, C. botulinum is one of the bacteria whose A-T ratio in the genome accounts for 70-72% [16-18], so primer design is difficult and the amplified target gene segment also has a high A-T ratio ranging from 66-72% for each serotype A, B, E, and F and has a direct impact on the results.
 To solve this problem, there are solutions such as using other Taq such as Phusion Plus DNA polymerase, continuing to optimize the annealing temperature, or other components in the PCR reaction [15].
 In addition, the established multiplex PCR method can detect the presence of multiple genes encoding toxins of C. botulinum bacteria in food samples.
-For exposure characterization uncertainties, due to the current data was not representative of exposures occurring within a regional or local population, the usage of short-term data to estimate long-term exposures would under or over-estimate the distribution, further research is necessary to gather more comprehensive data on the levels of BaP, acrylamide, and NDMA in popular Vietnamese dishes, and to refine the associated risk assessment.
-This would provide a more detailed understanding of the potential health risks associated with the consumption of these dishes, ultimately supporting the development of effective strategies to ensure food safety and protect public health in Vietnam.
-Therefore, by gaining a deeper insight into the contaminant levels and their impact on the Vietnamese population, policymakers and food safety authorities can be better equipped to implement targeted interventions, update regulations, and educate consumers, all to mitigate the carcinogenic risks posed by these contaminants in Vietnamese cuisine.